-Circularity in textile industry doesn’t mean anything else than building a life-circle with any product or good within the textile business.
+Circularity in the textile industry doesn’t mean anything else than building a life-circle with any product or good within the textile business.

-Two questions are important to find solutions:
+Two questions have to be asked in order to find solutions:

 2. What could be better alternatives to the existing ones?

-So this leads us to question three: If there are solutions already, why is the textile industry still the second most polluting industry after the Oil business?
+So this leads us to question three: If there are solutions already, why is the textile industry still the second most polluting industry after the oil business?

 Awareness.
 That’s the word and the problem.